-We will encourage you to become more independent and to get dressed if you feel able.
-Day 3 Ideally you will be starting to think about getting home in the next couple of days
+We will encourage you to become more independent and to get dressed if you feel able Day 3 Ideally you will be starting to think about getting home in the next couple of days

-To keep making good progress, remain active and slowly increase the amount you do.
+Keep making good progress, remain active and slowly increase the amount you do each day

 How Will I Feel?

 During your recovery some days will go better than others.
 Using the ERAS diary will help you reflect on the progress you are making, even on the days that are not going so well.
-Feeling Sick Feeling sick is not unusual after surgery, but there will be antisickness medicine available (antiemetics).
+Feeling Sick Feeling sick is not unusual after surgery, but there will always be anti-sickness medicine available.
 You should tell the nurses or doctors looking after you if you are feeling sick.

 Tiredness Recovering from surgery requires a lot of energy as your body heals.
 This will make you feel more tired than normal.

 It is important to get enough good quality sleep at night to allow you to be active during the day.
-You may want to bring an eye mask and ear plugs to help you sleep while in hospital.
-Pain You may be worried that pain will stop you from moving, but there are a range of pain relief options available to help you.
+You may want to consider bringing an eye mask and ear plugs to help you sleep while in hospital.
+Pain You may be worried that pain will stop you from moving, but there are a range of pain relief options to help you.

 Although you may not be totally pain free, you should be able to do the mobility and breathing exercises.
-If it is too painful to do these you should tell the nurses or doctors looking after you.
-The NHS Lothian 'Pain Relief After Surgery' booklet has more information on the pain relief options.
+If it is too painful to do these you should tell the nurses or doctors looking after you so that they can help.
+The NHS Lothian 'Pain Relief After Surgery' booklet has more information on pain relief options and the role of the Acute Pain Team.

-Search: 'NHS Lothian Pain After Surgery' The Team Looking After You Getting going with your recovery after surgery may seem daunting, but we are here to support you through this process.
+'NHS Lothian Pain Relief After Surgery'

+The Team Looking After You Getting going with your recovery after surgery may seem daunting, but we are here to support you through this process.
 The staff at NHS Lothian work together to make your recovery go as smoothly as possible, but it all starts with you:

 Food and Drink Eating after an abdominal operation is not dangerous.
-It actually helps make the muscles in your bowel start working again.
+In fact, it helps make the muscles and nerves in your bowel start working again.
 Eating and Drinking You will normally be able to drink water soon after your operation.
 You can drink as much water as you feel able.

 Hopefully, by the first day you will be able to start eating.
 Your surgeon or nurse will review your diet and give you advice each day.
 There is lots of choice on the hospital menu.
 If you have any dietary requirements that are not met by the menu then please let the staff know.
 You may find that your appetite is reduced or that you feel sick at times.
 It is usually easier to eat little and often.

 To help with this there are snacks available on the ward.
 You can walk to the patient snack fridge to help yourself.
-Ask the nurses what is available on your ward and they will show you.
+Ask the nurses what is available on your ward and they will show you where they are.
 Your family can also bring snacks from home.
 Supplement Drinks You should try to have some supplement drinks (milk or juice based) in the first few days after surgery.
 The drinks are kept in the patient snack fridges on the ward.
 You are welcome to help yourself.
 Have drinks between meals so that you don't fill yourself up and still have an appetite for other food.